 Australian conductor, pianist and composer, based in Amsterdam.

-Lochlan found his passion for vocal repertoire when he started accompanying singers at the Western Australian Academy of Performing Arts and composing song cycles for his peers.
+Lochlan found his passion for vocal repertoire at the Western Australian Academy of Performing Arts, accompanying singers at the piano and composing for their voices.
 Upon graduating, he worked as a repetiteur at the West Australian Opera and attended the Lisa Gasteen National Opera School in Brisbane, Australia, where he studied with John Fisher, Siegfried Jerusalem and Philip Mayers.

 Encouraged to further his studies overseas, Lochlan moved to New York City to pursue orchestral conducting and collaborative piano at Mannes under the tutelage of David Hayes, Cristina Stanescu and Vlad Iftinca.
 During his years in the US, Lochlan also served as assistant conductor at the Miami Music Festival for productions of La Boheme, Die Walkure, The Crucible, Le Nozze di Figaro and The Cunning Little Vixen under conductors Kathleen Kelly, Bradley Moore and Michael Rossi.

-Developing a particular affinity for Italian bel canto style and techniques, Lochlan participated in La Lingua della Lirica (Glenn Morton and Ubaldo Fabbri), Bel Canto in Tuscany (Giovanni Reggiolo, Will Crutchfield and Richard Hetherington) and for the 2018-2019 season, he was invited to take a position in Italy as a Maestro Collaboratore at Teatro dell’Opera di Roma.
+Developing a particular affinity for Italian bel canto style and techniques, Lochlan honed his craft at La Lingua della Lirica (Glenn Morton and Ubaldo Fabbri), Bel Canto in Tuscany (Giovanni Reggiolo, Will Crutchfield and Richard Hetherington) and for the 2018-2019 season, he was invited to take a position in Italy as a Maestro Collaboratore at Teatro dell’Opera di Roma.

 …of all the means of communication we have, music is the most charming, intricate and powerful.

 Beyond opera and song, Lochlan enjoys working in TV, film, and musical theater.
-He has made arrangements and orchestrations for projects fusing opera, hip-hop, ballet, electronics and other cross-genre elements - some of which have appeared in the Opera Forward Festival in The Netherlands.
-In 2021 and 2022 he was the vocal coach and assistant to Leonard Evers on the successful TV competition show, ARIA, which will return for a third season.
+He has made arrangements and orchestrations for projects fusing opera, hip-hop, ballet, electronics and other cross-genre elements - many of which have appeared in the Opera Forward Festival in The Netherlands.
+Over the years 2021-2024 he was the vocal coach and assistant to Leonard Evers on the successful TV competition show, ARIA, inspiring curiosity in the operatic artform for millions of viewers each season.

 Committed to redefining accessibility when it comes to classical music, Lochlan aims to help new audiences find interest in the art form sometimes perceived as antiquated.
 He believes that we must utilize innovation where possible, commit to educating and connecting with our communities, and incorporate the technologies of our era to better facilitate our art-making.